Report an Error

 We recommend the NVIDIA GeForce 6800 GT DDL for gaming with highest details at resolutions up to, and including, 1024x768.

-Being a dual-slot card, its power draw is rated at 80 W maximum.
+Being a dual-slot card, the NVIDIA GeForce 6800 GT DDL does not require any additional power connector, its power draw is rated at 80 W maximum.
 Display outputs include: 2x DVI.
 GeForce 6800 GT DDL is connected to the rest of the system using an AGP Pro 8x interface.
 The card measures 305 mm in length, and features a dual-slot cooling solution.
 Its price at launch was 499 US Dollars.

 ||Apr 14th, 2004